 - 1. Arbitrary combination of types is allowed in expressions.
 Not all combinations are expected to be supported at runtime.
 All of the normal conversions involving integer, real, double precision and complex are allowed. - 2.
-DEC's implicit statement is recognized.
-E.g.: implicit integer /i-n/ - 3.
-The types doublecomplex, logical\1, integer\1, integer\2 and real\8 (double precision) are supported. - 4. & as the first character of a line signals a continuation card. - 5. c as the first character of a line signals a comment. - 6.
+Two forms of "implicit" statements are recognized: implicit integer (i-n) or implicit integer (i-n). - 3.
+The types doublecomplex, logical\1, integer\1, integer\2, integer\4 (same as integer), real\4 (real), and real\8 (double precision) are supported. - 4. & as the first character of a line signals a continuation card. - 5. c as the first character of a line signals a comment. - 6.
 All keywords are recognized in lower case. - 7.
 The notion of 'column 7' is not implemented. - 8.
 G-format input is free form- leading blanks are ignored, the first blank after the start of the number terminates the field. - 9.
 A comma in any numeric or logical input field terminates the field. - 10.
 There is no carriage control on output. - 11.
 A sequence of n characters in double quotes "" is equivalent to n h followed by those characters. - 12.
 In data statements, a hollerith string may initialize an array or a sequence of array elements. - 13.
 The number of storage units requested by a binary read must be identical to the number contained in the record being read. - 14.
 If the first character in an input file is "#", a preprocessor identical to the C preprocessor is called, which implements "#define" and "#include" preprocessor statements.
 (See the C reference manual for details.)
 The preprocessor does not recognize Hollerith strings written with n h.